jududdar/md_quests/freportw/Dooly_Jonkers.md

-e.self:Say(string.format("Greetings, %s!
+>**Dooly Jonkers says:** Greetings, Soandso!
 Welcome to the Academy of Arcane Science.
-Nowhere on Norrath can you find a greater learning center.",e.other:GetName()));
+Nowhere on Norrath can you find a greater learning center.

 **You say:** `retlon brenclog`